-The CySP is authorized by Chapter 112 of U.S.C., Section 2200, designed to encourage the recruitment of the nation’s top cyber talent and the retention of DoD personnel who have skills necessary to meet DoD’s cyber requirements and help secure our nation against threats of information systems and networks.
-Provide scholarships to students in pursuit of cyber-related degree at National Centers of Academic Excellence (CAE) in Cyber Education: Cyber Defense (CAE-CD), Cyber Defense Research (CAE-R) or Cyber Operations (CAE-CO).
+The DoD CySP is authorized by Chapter 112 of U.S.C., Section 2200, designed to encourage the recruitment of the nation’s top cyber talent and the retention of DoD personnel who have the skills necessary to meet DoD’s cyber requirements and help secure our nation against threats of information systems and networks.
+Provide scholarships to students in pursuit of cyber-related degrees at National Centers of Academic Excellence (CAE) in Cyber Education: Cyber Defense (CAE-CD), Cyber Defense Research (CAE-R) or Cyber Operations (CAE-CO).

 This program is a nationally competitive scholarship.
 Students selected as Cyber Scholars will receive:

 - books (from the institution/degree specific required book list, not books which are optional for the class),

 - required fees (including health care), and

 - a stipend to cover room and board.

 - The stipend levels are $27,000 for undergraduate students and $32,000 for graduate (Master’s/PhD) students.
 Awards will be made via a grant to the CAE-C.

 - Students falling into one of the following categories may apply: